-Lenders use a ratio called "debt to income" to decide the most you can pay monthly after you have paid your other monthly debts.
+Lenders use a ratio called "debt to income" to decide your maximum monthly payment after your other monthly debts are paid.

-Understanding your qualifying ratio
+About your qualifying ratio

-- Gross monthly income of $6,500 x .28 = $1,820 can be applied to housing
+- Gross monthly income of $3,500 x .28 = $980 can be applied to housing

-- Gross monthly income of $6,500 x .36 = $2,340 can be applied to recurring debt plus housing expenses
+- Gross monthly income of $3,500 x .36 = $1,260 can be applied to recurring debt plus housing expenses

 With a 29/41 (FHA) qualifying ratio

-- Gross monthly income of $6,500 x .29 = $1,885 can be applied to housing
+- Gross monthly income of $3,500 x .29 = $1,015 can be applied to housing

-- Gross monthly income of $6,500 x .41 = $2,665 can be applied to recurring debt plus housing expenses
+- Gross monthly income of $3,500 x .41 = $1,435 can be applied to recurring debt plus housing expenses

-Debbie Oliver NMLS License #248252, America's First Choice Mortgage, NMLS License #279234, we answer questions about qualifying all the time.
-Give us a call: 214-663-5355.
+Debbie Oliver NMLS License #248252, America's First Choice Mortgage, NMLS License #279234 can walk you through the pitfalls of getting a mortgage.
+Give us a call: 2146635355.